 ALTERNATIVES: Imaging tests ("upper GI series," CT scan, MRI, ultrasound, nuclear scans) are sometimes recommended as alternatives.
 Imaging tests are less likely to cause a complication, but are less accurate for diagnosis of some conditions, and do not allow treatment, such as dilation of a narrowing.
 No test at all is an alternative, but no testing carries risks of failing to diagnose a problem at an early and more treatable stage.
-In most cases we perform upper endoscopy using moderate-deep propofol-based procedural sedation.
+In most cases we perform upper endoscopy using moderate-deep propofol-based procedural sedation, under the endoscopy doctor's supervision.
 It is possible to perform this procedure in some cases without sedation.
-Anesthesia care provided by an anesthesiologist is a sedation alternative that is available at Mercy Regional Medical Center.
+Anesthesia administered by an anesthesiologist is indicated in some cases, and is an alternative available at Mercy Regional Medical Center.

 RISKS: These procedures involve some risks.
-Major complications include: perforation (<1/3000 without dilation, though higher if dilation is performed), bleeding requiring blood transfusion or surgery (<1/3000), heart or lung problems (such as inhalation of fluid) occur infrequently but major problems are rare, vasovagal symptoms (fainting, sweating, nausea and vomiting), infection (rare), damage to internal organs (rare), allergic reactions (rare), nerve injury (rare) and death (rare).
+Major complications include: perforation (<1/3000), bleeding requiring blood transfusion or surgery (<1/3000), heart or lung problems (major problems are rare), infection (rare), allergic reactions (rare), nerve injury (rare) and death (rare).
 Minor complications (needle site irritation, dental injury, internal burns or bruises, minor medication reactions, temporary bowel distention or prolonged sleepiness) occur infrequently.
 Complications occur more frequently when polyps are removed, bleeding is treated, or foreign bodies are removed.
 These are highly accurate procedures, but with any medical test there is a small chance of missing something.

 Complications may occur even when a procedure is properly performed.
-Symptoms following a procedure may require evaluation in a hospital emergency department or other hospital care (1/50 Medicare cases nationally during the week after an endoscopic procedure).
 Treatment of major complications may require hospitalization, surgery, and blood transfusion.
-Hospital treatment may require endoscopy by another physician (rather than your established Digestive Health gastroenterologist) at Mercy Regional Medical Center or another hospital.